I think we can all agree that money management can be pretty overwhelming, and the learning curve seems pretty steep at times.

 And then we did our budget and realized we had been spending $1,000 every month eating out. $1,000 freaking dollars!

-Had we not created a budget, we would have continued to waste an awful lot of money on an unnecessary expense.
+Had we not created a budget, we would have continued to waste an awful lot of money on unnecessary expenses.

 Many people struggle with creating a monthly budget because they just aren’t sure what portion of their income they should be devoted to each part of their budget.